JCSDA/spack-stack/doc/source/Platforms.rst

 On macOS, it is important to use certain Homebrew packages as external packages, because the native macOS packages are incomplete (e.g. missing the development header files): ``curl``, ``python``, ``qt``, etc. The instructions provided in the following have been tested extensively on many macOS installations.

 The instructions below also assume a clean Homebrew installation with a clean Python installation inside.
 This means that the Homebrew Python only contains nothing but what gets installed with ``pip install poetry`` (which is a temporary workaround).
-If this is not the case, users can try to install a separate Python using Miniconda as described in **MISSING REF TO MAINTAINERSSECTION**.
+If this is not the case, users can try to install a separate Python using Miniconda as described in :numref:`Sections %s <Prerequisites_Miniconda>`.

 Further, it is recommended to not use ``mpich`` or ``openmpi`` installed by Homebrew, because these packages are built using a flat namespace that is incompatible with the JEDI software.
 The spack-stack installations of ``mpich`` and ``openmpi`` use two-level namespaces as required.